Year Five

 We are writing to share some information about life in Year 5.

-Our two classes are Foxes class with Mrs Newman, and Badgers class with Mrs Chilton and Miss King.
-Our teaching assistants are Mrs Vaughan and Mrs Gaydon.
+Our two classes are Foxes class with Mrs Newman, and Badgers class with Miss Ball.
+Our teaching assistants are Mrs Vaughan and Mrs Wilde.

 Reading at Home

 Even when your child enjoys reading and reads well on their own, they still need to read aloud all the way through their Key Stage Two years.
-Books can be borrowed from the school library– and each year group has a selection of books that your child can borrow and read at home.
+Books can be borrowed from the school library – each class will visit once a week – and each year group has a selection of books that your child can borrow and read at home.
+Every time your child reads at home, you (or your child) should log this using BoomReader — The Digital Reading Record.

 Reading Rewards